sanju-git/kaspertech-backend/README.md

 - install the required the node modules using npm install command in the command line of the application
 - run the command **npm start** to start the application
 - the connection string for remote database is already added to the code

+To add a rider:
+use the API kaspertech-api.herokuapp.com//admin/add-rider?rider=ridername in postman or web browser